 The fruit is a drupe (equivalent to a peach or plum but much smaller in this case).
 In this species, they are about 3 mm long and rounded, and reportedly edible.

 Peach Heath although common in the wild is rarely seen in cultivation.
+Not a lot of information regarding cultivation can be found online.
 This is a pity because both flowers and fruits are attractive features.
-With some tender loving care, Lissanthe strigosa would become a dense, many-flowered shrub.
-In the wild plants are not at their best because they are usually struggling for survival.
+It is likely difficult to propragate and cultivate.

 Propagation is from seed that must be fresh or cuttings from new season’s growth.
 We have had no success with either propagation method.
 If you succeed in striking any Ericaceae cuttings, handle carefully as they have very fine roots.

 Lissanthe is a small genus of 6 species – endemic to Australia and in all states except Northern Territory.
 Two species occur in NSW.

 This species like regenerates from seed after fire.

 The ‘epacrid’ family has undergone the following reclassifications: